Quantum kinetic theory with interactions for massive vector bosons: Kinetic theory for interacting vector bosons

 In order to account for the degrees of freedom of the Wigner function connected to spin, in analogy with Refs. \cite{Weickgenannt:2020aaf,Weickgenannt:2021cuo,Weickgenannt:2022jes}, we may enlarge the phase space by introducing an additional variable $\s^\mu$, together with a respective measure

 such that

-where $K^{\mu\nu}_{\alpha\beta}\coloneqq K^\mu_{(\alpha} K^\nu_{\beta)}-\frac13 K^{\mu\nu}K_{\alpha\beta}$, and
+where $K^{\mu\nu}_{\alpha\beta}\coloneqq \frac12 K^\mu_{(\alpha} K^\nu_{\beta)}-\frac13 K^{\mu\nu}K_{\alpha\beta}$, and

 Note that the measure \eqref{dS} differs from the spin-1/2 case \cite{Weickgenannt:2021cuo,Weickgenannt:2020aaf,Speranza:2020ilk} in the normalization of the spin vector $\s^\mu$, whose squared length is given by $\sigma^2=2\equiv s(s+1)$ with $s=1$, while the normalization of the phase-space volume is given by the spin degeneracy, as expected.
+We remark that the introduction of the continuous variable $\s^\mu$ does not imply a classical treatment of spin.
+Instead, it provides a tool to define a scalar distribution function that still contains all information related to spin degrees of freedom, which are contained in $G^\mu$ and $F_K^{\mu\nu}$.

 Defining a distribution function in this enlarged phase space

 which fulfills

 Eqs. \eqref{kin_eqs} and \eqref{massshell_eqs} become